 A second weakness of the book shouts from the subtitle, which promises "A Manifesto for Modern Missions."
-Strangely, all the positive examples of missionary success are drawn from at least 100 years ago.
+Strangely, though, all the positive examples of missionary success are drawn from at least 100 years ago.
 Rhodes does mention Nabeel Qureshi (who was not a cross-cultural missionary, but a former Muslim who ministered to Muslims in the West), and Jim Elliot, who died at the hands of those he intended to reach, before he could ever present any part of the gospel message.
-Neither of these excellent servants illustrates a complete model of missionary success in cross-cultural church planting.
+But despite inclusion of Elliot in the statement: "These men and women experienced success in their missionary work at least in part because of their remarkable devotion to language acquisition" (p.
+41), death before gospel sharing doesn't seem to be the model of "success" Rhodes intends.

-Rhodes' only models of missionary success are Robert Morrison (1782-1834), William Carey (1761-1834), Adoniram Judson (1788-1850), and Hudson Taylor (1832-1905): not a very recent list.
-We honor each of these men of God and praise him for the fruit of their ministries in previous centuries.
+Rhodes' only models of missionary success are Robert Morrison (1782 -1834), William Carey (1761 -1834), Adoniram Judson (1788 -1850), and Hudson Taylor (1832 -1905): not a "modern" list.
+We honor each of these men of God and praise him for the success of their ministries.
 But none of them reached Muslims with the gospel, and none of them modeled missionary life in a 20th century context, much less any 21st century context.
-Strangely, no mention is made of the non-CPM/DMM church planting approaches that have resulted in significant fruit through the 20th century.
 The promise of "A Manifesto for Modern Missions" stands glaringly unfulfilled.